alexrdrgz/vuejs-boilerplate/README.md

 Usage
 -----

-To start using the frontend boilerplate and begin developing your web application, follow these steps:
+To start using the vuejs boilerplate and begin developing your web application, follow these steps:

 1. Update the necessary HTML and CSS files to match your project requirements.